Kevin01-sys/Kevin01-sys/README.md

 - 🐳 I’m currently working on:
     - Create a presentation portfolio.
     - CRUD in a REST API with mysql or MongoDB executing HTTP requests (GET, POST, DELETE, PUT) from the Postman application.
+    - Creating a web page with tools such as HTML, CSS, JS, QUERY, PHP.
     - Dockerize all the projects done so far, because I love using Docker development environments since I discovered the tool.
 - 🌱 I’m currently learning English to be able to read and write in a natural way.
 My native language is Spanish.
 - 🐾 I’m looking to collaborate on all types of software development projects